r-fukutoku/ML410_Project4/index.md

     new_y = y - output
   return output_new

-# defining the kernel boosted lowess regression model
+# Boosted lowess regression model
 def boosted_lwr(X, y, xnew, kern, tau, intercept):
   # we need decision trees
   # for training the boosted method we use X and y